PavanRangani/docs/docs/prd/investments/investments.md

 ## Workspace -> Investment -> Trade Log (See [mockups](https://drive.google.com/drive/u/0/folders/1xfiUGFYjddQQoArdyN_dbkRwdqXNVIcI))

 - This pages shows the investment records of only selected legal entity.
-- Add, Delete is not allowed
-- Edit of only Date and description is allowed.
+- In Add / Edit dialog, only Date and description can be entered or edited